 Organisations understand the need to innovate and safeguard the personal and confidential data of their customers, employees, and business partners.
 Ensuring privacy and security through every phase of the data lifecycle (e.g., collection, use, retention, storage, disposal, or destruction)—has become crucial to avoiding legal liability, maintaining regulatory compliance, protecting your brand, and preserving customer confidence.
-That’s especially true for organisations increasingly subject to heightened scrutiny both internally by their boards and externally by their regulators.
+That’s especially true for organisations increasingly Applying Data Privacy both internally by their boards and externally by their regulators.

 Introduction